Skip to content

 The Acts define common property boundaries as follows:

-In practice, common property includes the building structure (walls, floors, roof), boundary fences between units, roads, electrical and water supply infrastructure, sewer lines, and the interior of units including the owner's walls.
-Fixtures and fittings inside units — kitchen cabinets, tapware, benches, fixed air conditioning — are generally considered part of the building.
+In practice, common property includes the building structure (walls, floors, roof), boundary fences between units, roads, electrical and water supply infrastructure, sewer lines and the interior of units including the owner's walls.
+Fixtures and fittings inside units including kitchen cabinets, tap ware, benches or fixed air conditioning are generally considered part of the building.

 Don't rely on the annual increase your insurer suggests.
 That's a rough adjustment, not a substitute for a proper valuation.